binmasterdotpro/mineflayer/docs/README.md

 ## Features

- * Everything from [mineflayer](https://github.com/PrismarineJS/mineflayer) (except version compatibility guarantee. this package has been mostly tested on 1.8.9 and 1.21.5 servers)
+ * Everything from [mineflayer](https://github.com/PrismarineJS/mineflayer) (**except version compatibility guarantee**. this package is only designed to work on 1.8.9)
- * Fixes for 1.8.9 & 1.21.5 anticheat compliance, with a fork of node-minecraft-protocol to fix peculiarities in 1.21.5
+ * General anticheat fixes for 1.8.9
+ * 1:1 movement replication compared to vanilla 1.8.9 client
- * Passes Grim's simulation checks (only tested on 1.8.9)
+ * Passes Grim's simulation checks
  * Works on Hypixel out of the box